rachelj521/Bombing-Mission/README.md

 A simple 2D platform game built using Phaser 3's Webpack project template.

 Collect as many stars as possible while jumping across platforms!
 Easy right?
-Just make sure to dodge the bombs ;)
+Just make sure to dodge the bombs!

 When a full set of 12 stars are collected, an additional bomb will drop.
-Difficulty increase as the player progresses on their star hunt.
+Difficulty increases as the player progresses on their star hunt.

 This game was built using Javascript and HTML5.